mq-devops/static-nginx-deployment-template/readme.md

 1. **Set Environment Variables:** Configure the environment variables in the workflow file with your repository details.

-2. **Configure Secrets:** If accessing a private repository, add `SOURCE_ACCESS_TOKEN` as a secret in your GitHub repository settings.
+2. **Configure Secrets:** If accessing a private repository, add `SOURCE_DEPLOYMENT_KEY` as a secret in your GitHub repository settings.

 3. **Trigger Workflow:** Manually trigger the workflow via the GitHub Actions tab.